You are here

 The Presidential Fellowship is the most prestigious award given by the Graduate School.
 Recipients of this award embody the highest standards of scholarship in the full range of Ohio State's graduate programs.

-Awarded competitively, the Presidential Fellowship gives fellows one year of full-time financial support so they can complete their dissertations or terminal degree projects unimpeded by other duties.
+Awarded competitively, the Presidential Fellowship gives fellows one year, 3 consecutive semesters, of full-time financial support.
+This support is provided so fellows can complete their dissertations or terminal degree projects and to graduate unimpeded by other duties.

 Named Presidential Fellowships